b-reyes/animal_website/README.md

-# animal_website
+# Animal Website

-My first time playing around with HTML, CSS, and JavaScript
+This is my first time playing around with HTML, CSS, and JavaScript!
+I'm creating a simple website and trying to make it at least function.
+I couldn't think of anything better so here we are.
+I am cheap, so I decided to host this website using [GitHub pages](https://pages.github.com/).
+If you don't know what GitHub pages is, it's a wonderful way to host a website for free!
+I highly encourage you to try it out.